 Cincinnati Museum Center at Union Terminal

 The Kleingers Group performed civil engineering, surveying and landscape architecture design for the renovation of one of Cincinnati’s most iconic landmarks.
-The historic renovation of the Museum Center plaza included the design of intricate paving patterns in multiple colors as well as the restoration of the historic fountain and limestone steps.
+The historic renovation of the Museum Center plaza included the design of intricate paving patterns in multiple colors as well as the restoration of the historic fountain and limestone steps and slabs.
 A considerable portion of the entry plaza with hardscape, limestone walls, pavements, fountain, and plantings is all on the structure.
 New shrubs, perennials, ornamental grasses, and annuals modernize and beautify the space.